ESPRI-Mod/hermes-client/docs/usage.rst

 prodiguer-client-metrics-fetch-file
 ----------------------------

-Fetches a set of metrics from remote repository and saves them to local file system.
+Fetches a set of simulation metrics from remote repository and saves them to local file system.

 **-g, --group**